expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-01/lab01.md

 Late submissions will receive late penalties in line with the late penalty policy, see EECS handbook and QMUL assessment handbook.

 ### Specific Instructions:
+1. Total No. of Questions: 04 (Canvas and JavaScript: 03 + SVG and JavaScript: 01)
+2. To get half marks in Canvas and JavaScript section, your code should be fully functional for atleast Question No. 1 and 2.
+3. To get half marks in SVG and JavaScript section, your code should be fully functional for atleast moving in right and left direction.